Poland

 Occupational Medicine (OM)

-Do you know employers should provide their employees with obligatory Occupational Medicine examinations?
-The Occupational Medicine preventive examination involves tests to determine an employee’s predisposition to work in a specific position under certain conditions.
-In this regard, any harmful and onerous factors in a given working environment are considered.
+Employers should provide their employees with obligatory occupational medicine examinations because they involve tests that determine an employee’s predisposition to work in a specific position under certain conditions.
+In this regard, any harmful and onerous factors in a work environment are considered.

 Preliminary examination – the following persons are referred: (1) new employees before the commencement of work, (2) employees who have changed their position, (3) employees whose job profile has been changed – where new risks emerge.

-Periodic examinations – the following persons are referred: persons already working in a given position before the end of the validity of their previous certificate.
-Follow-up examinations – the following persons are referred: each Employee who was on sick leave for more than 30 days; the Employee should undergo the examinations to obtain a medical certificate before re-commencement of work.
+Periodic examinations – the following persons are referred: persons already working in a given position before their previous certificate’s validity ends.
+Follow-up examinations – the following persons are referred: each employee on sick leave for more than 30 days; the employee should undergo the tests to obtain a medical certificate before work recommences.

 Mandatory pension (Employee Capital Plan/ PPK)